sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 `10G, 20G, 25G, 50G, 100G, 200G, 400G` etc.
 However, the design is not limited to this list.

+Note: In some case, the `brkout_mode` only have one mode, this means it will not allow changing to different modes, e,g `1x100G[40G]` means it only support 100G[40G[ on this port, could mean no breakout to child ports.

 We will have a new table `BREAKOUT_CFG` in configDB to present the current running breakout mode, it will be saved to configDB after the initial breakout at boot time, and also updated whenever the port breakout is changed.

 ```